tabulate/tabulate/README.md

     validation, and previewing prior to final import.
 If an imported row has a value for the Primary Key, the existing row will be overwritten.
 4. Data can be exported to CSV, including after filters have been applied.
-5. A quick-jump navigation box (located top right of every page) can be activated by installing the [WordPress REST API (Version 2)](https://wordpress.org/plugins/rest-api/) plugin.
-The quick-jump box is also added as a Dashboard widget.
+5. A quick-jump navigation box is located top right of every page, and can also be added as a Dashboard widget.
 6. Records in tables with *date* columns can be viewed in a calendar.
 7. Entity Relationship Diagrams (drawn with [GraphViz](http://graphviz.org/)) can be automatically generated, with any specified subset of tables.
 Foreign